-In light of the latest government announcement, the church building will be closed from 8:00pm Thursday 5 August to help slow the spread of coronavirus (COVID-19).
+In light of the latest government announcement, the church building is currently closed to help slow the spread of coronavirus (COVID-19).

 While the church building is closed, our hearts remain open.

 Music: Music: Francesca Hiew (Violin), David Paterson (Piano),

 Timothy Reynolds (Tenor), The Nuovo Quartet & Rhys Boak (Harpsichord)

 Returning to Church?
 What you need to know.

 - If you’re at all unwell, please stay home.